Addiction Overdose Revival: What You Need to Know About Naloxone

-Truth: Research has shown that naloxone does not encourage more substance abuse.
+Truth: Research has shown that Naloxone does not encourage more substance abuse.
 In fact, if anything, it decreases the use of opiates.
-When administered, naloxone blocks the effects of opiate drugs and causes an addict to experience withdrawal symptoms.
+When administered, it blocks the effects of opiate drugs and causes an addict to experience withdrawal symptoms.

-Truth: There is nothing to indicate that naloxone discourages addicts from entering a rehab program.
+Truth: There is nothing to indicate that Naloxone discourages addicts from entering a rehab program.
 If anything, this is the one drug that can save addicts from certain death and offer them a chance to get professional help.
-The near-death experience often serves as a catalyst to get clean and sober.
+The near-death experience often catalyzes to get clean and sober.

-Truth: Some people have a serious phobia when it comes to using needles.
-Fortunately, naloxone comes in alternate delivery forms.
-For example, Evzio is a kind of naloxone auto-injector that painlessly and easily delivers a life-saving dose of the medication.
+Truth: Some people have a severe phobia when it comes to using needles.
+Fortunately, it comes in alternate delivery forms.
+For example, Evzio is a kind of Naloxone auto-injector that painlessly and quickly delivers a life-saving dose of the medication.
 In addition to intramuscular injections, the overdose antidote can also be administered via an intranasal spray.
-The thing to remember is that the injectable form of naloxone takes effect much quicker than the nasal spray.
+The thing to remember is that the injectable form takes effect much quicker than the nasal spray.
 If the signs and symptoms indicate a life-or-death emergency, giving the medication via syringe is a better option.

-Truth: As with most medications, the price of naloxone depends on where you purchase it.
+Truth: As with most medications, the price depends on where you purchase it.
 Additionally, most insurance providers will pay for this medication.
-Even without prescription coverage, naloxone is a relatively inexpensive drug and, even better, there are plenty of community outreach programs currently providing the overdose antidote for free.
+Even without prescription coverage, Naloxone is a relatively inexpensive drug and, even better, there are plenty of community outreach programs currently providing the overdose antidote for free.

-Truth: The FDA recently held a meeting to discuss what steps would be needed in order to increase access to naloxone on a national level.
+Truth: The FDA recently held a meeting to discuss what steps would be needed to increase access to Naloxone on a national level.
 Though legal policies vary by state, most are already providing increased access to the medication.
-Doctors, nurse practitioners, and physician assistants are generally allowed to prescribe naloxone to patients who are at risk of an opiate overdose.
+Doctors, nurse practitioners, and physician assistants are allowed to prescribe it to patients who are at risk of an opiate overdose.
 What’s more, a variety of community outreach programs now provide access to naloxone.

-A Harm Reduction Coalition survey of 50 programs (representing 188 local programs) showed that in the US, more than 53,000 people have been trained in overdose response, and more than 10,000 rescues with naloxone have been reported.
+A Harm Reduction Coalition survey of 50 programs (representing 188 local programs) showed that in the US, more than 53,000 people had been trained in overdose response, and more than 10,000 rescues with Naloxone have been reported.